Pterocarpus indicus: Uses

 The hardwood, which is purplish, is termite-resistant and rose-scented.
 The wood known in Indonesia as amboyna is the burl of the tree, named after Ambon, where much of this material was originally found.
 Often amboyna is finely sliced to produce an extremely decorative veneer, used for decoration and in making of furniture and keys on a marimba.

-It is a premium timber species suitable for high grade furniture, lumber and plywood for light construction purposes.
+It is a premium timber species suitable for high grade furniture, timber and plywood for light construction purposes.
 It is also used for cartwheels, wood carving and musical instruments.

 The flower is used as a honey source while leaf infusions are used as shampoos.
 Both flowers and leaves were said to be eaten.
 The leaves are supposedly good for waxing and polishing brass and copper.
 It is also a source of kino or resin.

 The leaves of narra are also used in traditional medicine to treat a variety of health problems.
 Narra leaves contain flavonoids.
 Flavonoids are antioxidants that provide health benefits to humans, such as anti-inflammatory and anti-allergic benefits.
 Flavonoids in narra leaves may be capable of preventing damage to your kidneys.

-In folk medicine, it is used to combat tumors.
+In folk medicine, it is used to combat tumours.
 This property might be due to an acidic polypeptide found in its leaves that inhibited growth of Ehrlich ascites carcinoma cells by disruption of cell and nuclear membranes.
 It was also one of the sources of lignum nephriticum, a diuretic in Europe during the 16th to 18th centuries.
 Its reputation is due to its wood infusions, which are fluorescent.